Trade (film): Plot

-Ray and Jorge ask the New Jersey police to free Adriana, but they refuse; it would disrupt their strategy against the gang's larger criminal organization.
-Ray, assisted by Jorge, then participates in the auction and buys the girl for $32,000, to free her.
-Ray brings the money to the house, but asks the gang boss a personal question, which makes her suspicious.
+Ray and Jorge reach New Jersey and seek help from the state police for aid in rescuing Adriana, but they refuse as it would disrupt their strategy against the gang's larger criminal organization.
+Ray, assisted by Jorge, then participates in the auction, to discover Adriana's name and age were fabricated, but manages to win the bid at $32,000, in an effort to free her.
+Shortly after, Ray meets Manuelo and rides with him to the house blindfolded with the money, while Jorge trails them, but at the house, Ray asks Laura a personal question, which makes her suspicious.
 He then has to prove that he is not a cop by having sex with Adriana before leaving.
-Instead, Ray and Adriana convince the male kidnapper to let them leave.
-The police, checking on the house after all, arrest the two kidnappers and free several children they find in the basement.
-The siblings are flown back to Mexico City, where Adriana is joyfully reunited with her mother, and Jorge seeks revenge.
+In the bedroom, Adriana learns that Ray is a cop and is assisting Jorge.
+She then leaves blood on the sheets as per Laura's request.
+Manuelo catch her in the act and Adriana convinces him to let them leave.
+As they were prepared to leave, Jorge knocks out Manuelo with a tire iron, prompting Laura to draw a gun, and the police, who were staking out the house after all, arrest the Laura and Manuelo, and free several children they find stowed away in the basement.
+Ray hands Jorge the bag of cash used in the bag, but Jorge chose to sneak the bag back in Rays car.
+The siblings are flown back to Mexico City, where Adriana is joyfully reunited with her mother, while Jorge tracks down Vadim in which he stabbed him.
+After killing Vadim and preparing to walk away, his son exits the home, calling for his father, putting Jorge in a guilt-stricken state.